 You should talk to a professional advisor if you are considering taking out any type of key man policy, as both the company and the recipients of any insurance payout could be taxed if you don’t take care when setting up the policy.

 Income protection covers you in the event that you are unable to work.
 Unlike traditional employees, business owners are responsible for protecting themselves financially if they fall ill.

-You can pay for a Permanent Health Insurance (PHI) policy via your limited company, or out of your own income.
+You can pay for a private healthcare insurance policy via your limited company, or out of your own income.

-Although PHI contributions to a business scheme are allowable against tax, if you claim against a business PHI policy, you will have to pay income tax and potentially also National Insurance Contributions on the payments.
+Although healthcare insurance contributions to a business scheme are allowable against tax, if you claim against a business healthcare policy, you will have to pay income tax and potentially also National Insurance Contributions on the payments.

 On the other hand, if you fund an income protection policy personally, your contributions will be made out of post-tax income, but any funds you subsequently receive as a result of a claim would not be taxable.

 It is worthwhile discussing benefit levels and tax implications with a professional adviser before committing to a policy.

 Thanks to Tony Harris from Contractor Financials, a leading IFA, for his contributions to this article.